Committee for a Workers' International: Founding

-The origins of the CWI can be traced to a group of British trotskyists which were expelled from the USFI in 1965, after disagreements regarding the Colonial Revolution, Gurrilerism, Studentism and the post war boom.
+The origins of the CWI can be traced to a group of British Trotskyists which were expelled from the USFI in 1965, after disagreements regarding the Colonial Revolution, Guerillaism, Studentism and the post war boom.
 But it is not till 1974 that they set about building an international.

 The founding conference of the CWI was held in London on 20 to 21 April 1974 and attended by supporters of what was then called Militant (or the Militant tendency), from 12 countries including Britain, Ireland and Sweden.
 In the early years of the international, sections generally pursued a policy of entryism into social democratic or labour parties.
 As such, the CWI was originally secretive because to organise openly risked the expulsion of its sections from the parties in which they were working.

 End of entryism

 The CWI largely ended its strategy of entryism in the early 1990s.
 The international developed an analysis that many social democratic parties had fundamentally changed in nature and become outright capitalist parties, their main example being the UK Labour Party.
 This was strongly resisted by Ted Grant, one of Militant's founders.
 After a lengthy debate and special conference in 1991 confirmed overwhelmingly the position of the CWI in the England and Wales section, Grant and his supporters sought official faction status within the organisation, which was granted for some time, but later was revoked by the leadership.
-Ted Grant and his supporters were expelled and founded the International Marxist Tendency.
+Ted Grant and his supporters were expelled and founded the International Marxist Tendency (now the Revolutionary Communist International).

 Since their Open Turn CWI sections have, in a number of countries, stood candidates under their own name.
 One section has representation in a state parliament, the Socialist Party, which at its height had three TDs in Dáil Éireann in the Republic of Ireland.
 The CWI also has elected members in a number of regional legislatures or local councils in Sweden; (Germany) (members of The Left); Pakistan; Sri Lanka; and the United States, where Socialist Alternative elected Kshama Sawant to Seattle City Council in 2013 and again in 2015.
 In the 2005 Sri Lankan presidential elections the CWI affiliate, the United Socialist Party, came third (with 0.4%).

 Supporters of the CWI launched a youth organisation, International Socialist Resistance, in 2001.